Ivokato/hop/README.md

 background.(jpg/png) will be placed at the respective page as a background

-title.txt: will replace the foldername for the item or section
+title.txt: will replace the title for the item or section

+subtitle.txt: will be placed as a subtitle

 introdution.txt: will be placed on the overview page, and if present, allows item to be viewed exclusively, and hides other content

+body.txt: displayed below introduction in item or section view, depending on introduction.txt presence

+*.txt: displayed below body and before footer

+footer.txt: will be displayed lowest